maneesha777/Datascience/python_oops_assignment/python_oops.md

 Inheritance is one of the mechanisms to achieve the re-use property of oops.

 ### Q9.
 What is the relationship between classes and modules?

 Ans.
-Python code is organized in files of .py extension called "modules" and groups of related modules called “packages".
-A module is a distinct unit that may have one or more closely-related classes, functions and variables.
-Modules need to be imported before they are read and used.
-To access the functions inside the module the dot(.) operator is used.
+Python code organized in files of .py extension is called "modules" and groups of related modules called “packages".
+* A module is a distinct unit that may have one or more closely-related classes, functions and variables.
+* Modules need to be imported before they are read and used.
+* To access the functions inside the module the dot(.) operator is used.
+* A module consists of a single class may seem synonymous with a class.
-A class is used to define a blueprint for a given object, whereas a module is used to reuse a given piece of code inside another program.
-There is no limit on how many classes one can put in a module.
+*  There is no limit on how many classes one can put in a module.

-Q10.
+### Q10.
 How do you make instances and classes?
 Ans.

 ### Q11.
 Where and how should be class attributes created?